filecoin-project/on-chain-voting/Install.md

 <img src="img/node_modules.png" style="zoom:50%;" />

-### 4.Update Smart Contract Address And ABI
+### 4.Update Keys in .env.example

-Deploying PowerVoting and Oracle contract on Filecoin main network and replace the following address in ‘/src/common/consts.ts’
+Deploying PowerVoting and Oracle contract on Filecoin main network and replace the following address in ‘/.env.example’

 <img src="img/mainnet.png" style="zoom:50%;" />

-If you deploy the contract on Filecoin test network Calibration, you should replace the following address in ‘/src/common/consts.ts’
+If you deploy the contract on Filecoin test network Calibration, you should replace the following address in ‘/.env.example’

 <img src="img/testnet.png" style="zoom:50%;" />